gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy groped along the wall.
 The picture tucked into her father's sketchbook had been been very clear.
-Not the first lever,
+Not the first button,
 not the second---there!
 The third one---that was the one she needed.
-She pushed the key into the slot below the lever, turned it, and pulled the lever down as hard as she could.
+She pushed the key into the slot below the button, turned it, and pressed the button as hard as she could.

-*Scrraaaaape.*
-The lever jammed halfway.
+Nothing happened.
-"Oh, come *on*," she said in exasperation.
+"Oh, come *on*," she moaned.
 She glanced over her shoulder
 as the tentacle rose from the flashlight like a hunting cobra and turned toward her.

-She grabbed the lever with both hands and pulled down with all her might.
-*Scrraaaaape.*
-The lever grated into position.
+She pressed the button again.
+*Click.*
 A dim orange light came on overhead.
 "Shecuridy shyshdem dishengaged,"
 a muffled automated voice said.